jinhnng/purehtml/README.md

 # purehtml
- this is a onlt-html website
+ this is a only-html website